dsktschy/viewport-extra/README.md

 ></script>
 ```

-Note: Don't forget async attribute of script element not to block rendering.
+### meta[name="viewport"] element and npm

-### Viewport meta element and npm
+It is also possible to set using only meta[name="viewport"] element.
+This usage has the effect of reducing the change in display before and after viewport-extra, too.

 ```html
 <meta